 Lighting accounts for about 20% of the electric bill in the average U.S. home.
-Switch to ENERGY STAR qualified compact fluorescent light (CFL) bulbs and light emitting diode (LED) bulbs and save.
+Switch to ENERGY STAR certified compact fluorescent light (CFL) bulbs and light emitting diode (LED) bulbs and save.
 They provide the same amount of brightness as standard bulbs and use less energy.
-Each incandescent bulb you replace with an ENERGY STAR qualified light bulb will save you about $10 in energy costs each year.
-Imagine if you replace all of your light bulbs?
+Each incandescent bulb you replace with an ENERGY STAR certified light bulb will save you about $10 in energy costs each year.
+Imagine if you replace all of your light bulbs!

 Save Money with ENERGY STAR Light Bulbs